jaimearanaz/AxaTest/README.md

 There are some improvements and new features that could be included in future releases...
 - expect the **city name** in the JSON file as a dynamic property, not always set to the given `brastlewark`, and keeping the rest of JSON structure the same as now.
-- following the later, to **select the city** when the app starts for first time, not always "Brastlewark".
+- following the later, to **select a different city** from a menu when the app starts for first time, not always "Brastlewark".
 - implement the details UI inside of a `UIScrollView`, so if there are more character data in the future, or more friends per character, the user could scroll down to see all of it.
 - implement the filter UI with a `UITableViewController`, and implement different `UITableViewCell` objects for every type of indivudal filter that is needed (i.e., a cell for sliders, a cell for one-single-option tables, a cell for multi-option tables, etc,).
 - include **UI testing**, using the framework `XCUITest` or even **snapshot testing**.
-- more tests in general, not thinking of 100% of coverage (that's not useful, it's just a number), but instead real and useful unit tests and functional tests to coverage the real core of the app.
+- more tests in general, not thinking of 100% of coverage (that's not necessarily useful, it's just a number!), but instead useful unit tests and functional tests to coverage the real core of the app.
 - rethink the whole UI/UX like icons, fonts, colors, interactions, CTAs...
 I'm trying to be a good developer, not a good designer 😜